 The mass of each individual weight of the set can be determined by direct comparison with a mass standard of identical nominal mass or by using a weighing scheme.
 At the highest level of metrology, only the national mass standard made of platinum-iridium is available.
 This mass standard has a nominal value of 1000 g and cannot be used for the determination of e.g. the mass of a 200 g weight by using direct comparison.
 So at this level weighing schemes must be used.

 A weighing scheme is an overdetermined system of weighing equations.
 The scheme consists of several mass comparisons carried out with certain combinations of weights.
-In this scheme the mass standard with known mass also participates.
-With a very accurate balance the mass differences of the weighing equations are measured.
+In this scheme, the mass standard with a known mass also participates.
+With a very accurate balance, the mass differences of the weighing equations are measured.
 For instance : Dm1 = m1000 – (m500 + m200 + m200· + m100).

 The question is which submultiple/multiple scheme is the most efficient (with regard to number of

 weighing equations and number of repetitions) and results in the lowest uncertainty.